Teddy Bridgewater Player Prop Bets for NFL Week 7 | Denver vs. Cleveland 10/21/2021

 Matchup vs. Cleveland

-- Bridgewater threw for zero passing yards in one matchup against the Browns, 229.5 yards fewer than his over/under for Thursday.
+- Bridgewater's zero passing yards in one matchup against the Browns are 231.5 fewer yards than his over/under in Thursday's game.

 - Bridgewater did not throw a touchdown pass in that contest against the Browns.